How the Coronavirus is Changing Home Design — Outdoor Spaces, True Home Offices Dominate New Wish Lists | PaperCity Magazine

 The study is transforming to the home office as a pandemic necessity, a trend expected to be long-lived as companies reduce commercial office space.
 (Photo courtesy of Frankel Building Group)

-The mud room, once considered a luxury, no plays an important role in a 'health' household.
+The mud room, once considered a luxury, now plays an important role in a 'health' household.
 (Photo courtesy of Marie Flanigan Interiors)

 A beautifully-designed swimming pool can transport the homeowner into a world of his own.
 (Photo courtesy of Frankel Building Group)